Darren Styles

-Darren James Mew (born 23 May 1975), better known as Darren Styles, is an English record producer, DJ, singer and songwriter from Colchester, England.
+Darren James Mew (born 23 May 1975), better known as Darren Styles, is an English music producer, DJ, singer and songwriter from Clacton-On-Sea, Essex.
 Originally a member of the breakbeat hardcore group DJ Force & the Evolution, Styles found success during the 1990s as one half of Force & Styles.
 The duo were pioneers of happy hardcore and wrote several well-known songs such as "Heart of Gold", "Pretty Green Eyes" and "Paradise & Dreams".

 In the early 2000s, Styles began producing more trance-influenced records with Mark Brady as Styles & Breeze.
-The duo released two hit singles "You're Shining" (2004) and "Heartbeatz" (2005) which both reached the top 20 of the UK Singles Chart.
+The duo released two hit singles "You're Shining" (2002) and "Heartbeatz" (2003) which both reached the top 20 of the UK Singles Chart.
 They have been involved in all volumes of the popular Clubland X-Treme Hardcore compilation series.
-Darren Styles also has a collab alias with Stonebank called "Zero Hero".
+Darren Styles also has a collab alias with Stonebank called "Zero Hero", which was discontinued after the release of "Twilight" included in Rocket League x Monstercat Vol. 1, decided to continue to collaborate with their own names.

 As a solo artist, Styles has released two studio albums, the gold-selling Skydivin' (2008) and Feel the Pressure (2010).
 He has also frequently collaborated with several other artists such as Hixxy, Ultrabeat and N-Force.

 Early life

-Styles was born as Darren James Mew in Colchester, Essex, England.
+Styles was born as Darren James Mew in London, England.
 He was encouraged to play music from an early age by his father, a blues fan, and always had a passion for music.
+His family moved to Clacton-On-Sea in Essex when he was 7 years old.
 He spent many nights mastering his ability on the keyboard and developing his own style, inspired by dance music.
-In February 1992 in Clacton-on-Sea, Styles had his first "hands on" experience of the underground rave scene in "Oscar's Nightclub" on Clacton Pier.
+In February 1992, Styles had his first "hands on" experience of the underground rave scene in "Oscar's Nightclub" on Clacton Pier.
 This event lead to him wanting to be a part of the dance music community.